devandrepascoa/DHSCEMI/README.md

 uv run main.py
 ```

-The server will start on `http://localhost:8000` by default.
+An OpenAI-compatible proxy server will start on `http://localhost:8000` by default.

 ## Running Tests